marano/blog/_posts/2014-07-25-measuring-production-code-coverage-with-coverband.markdown

 ## Setting things up for Heroku

-Right now there are no examples on how to use coverband on Heroku, the only thing I could find was [this issue](https://github.com/danmayer/coverband/issues/3) and I hope that this post will serve as a starting point for some docs on setting things up over there.
+Right now there are no examples on how to use Coverband on Heroku, the only thing I could find was [this issue](https://github.com/danmayer/coverband/issues/3) and I hope that this post will serve as a starting point for some docs on setting things up over there.